daih27/psychphinder/README.md

 - Share/save a quote as image or text
 - Create wallpapers of your favorite quotes from the show

-## Planned features

-- Finish all the references list
-- A way to change the type and precision of the search

 ## Contribute